 The Chariot is standing at the threshold beyond which the soul of will comes into its ascendancy, and thus represents an impending victory over the selfish infatuation symbolized by the human lovers.
 The charioteer is being carried beyond the crossroads by an exercise of will, which transcends the implied weaknesses of the previous card.
-Although I’m not a fan of Waite’s Pictorial Key to the Tarot in general, this is one card where I’m in full agreement with him (except the part about the “princely figure” carrying a “drawn sword,” which in fact appears to be a wand in Smith’s illustration).
+Although I’m not a fan of Waite’s Pictorial Key to the Tarot in general, this is one card where I’m in full agreement with him (except the part about the “princely figure” carrying a “drawn sword,” which in fact appears to be a spear or staff in Smith’s illustration).

 Quoting Waite on the “victorious hero:”